sofindersky/VetPet/README.md

 #### Project Timeline

+#### 04.09.2024

+• Added the ability to add a pet and created a basic structure for the owners’ screen.

 ##### 29.08.2024

-• gAdded logic to toggle between realistic and cute icons, as per the lesson requirements for using the InheritedWidget.
+• Added logic to toggle between realistic and cute icons, as per the lesson requirements for using the InheritedWidget.

 ##### 20.08.2024